WilfriedMercier/pixSED/source/index.rst

     The code automatically cleans bad pixels which are identified as having either a negative flux or a negative variance.
 Two cleaning methods are proposed:

-    - :py:attr:`SED.misc.enum.CleanMethod.ZERO` which replaces bad pixels by a flux equal to 0 and
+    - :py:attr:`pixSED.misc.enum.CleanMethod.ZERO` which replaces bad pixels by a flux equal to 0 and
-    - :py:attr:`SED.misc.enum.CleanMethod.MIN` which replaces bad pixels with the minimum value in the masked image.
+    - :py:attr:`pixSED.misc.enum.CleanMethod.MIN` which replaces bad pixels with the minimum value in the masked image.

 There is also the possibility to update the SED fitting code backend as follows: